Big Bend - Saltwater Paddling Trail - FAQs

 We recommend you contact an outfitter to arrange shuttle service and secure parking.
 Parking areas are not patrolled and we cannot assume responsibility for any damage to your vehicle.
 Leave your vehicle at your own risk.

-Visit the Pure Water Wilderness and Taylor County Tourism Development Council websites for a list of outfitters in the area for possible shuttle information.
+Visit the Natural North Florida and Taylor County Tourism Development Council websites for a list of outfitters in the area for possible shuttle information.
 Also check with the concessionaire at the Econfina River State Park campground for secure parking and shuttle availability regarding the put-in at the Aucilla River at the northern end of the trail for Trips 1 and 2.

 At the south end, the Suwannee Community Center has granted permission for overnight parking in front of their building, and a public launch is available in the canal beside the building.

 Grocery stores along the route have limited supplies and are days apart on some portions of the trail.
 It is best to plan ahead and bring adequate freeze-dried or nonperishable food for your trip.
-Check the Pure Water Wilderness and Taylor County Tourism Development Countil websites for Dixie and Taylor Counties to find restaurant and lodging options along the route.
+Check the Taylor County Tourism Development Council website for Dixie and Taylor Counties to find restaurant and lodging options along the route.

-- Trip 1 has lodging available four nights out of eight: Econfina River State Park, Keaton Beach, Steinhatchee and Horseshoe Beach.
-Camping is required at Rock Island, Spring Warrior, Dallus Creek and Sink Creek.
+- Trip 1 has lodging available five nights out of eight: Econfina River State Park, Spring Warrior, Keaton Beach, Steinhatchee and Horseshoe Beach.
+Camping is required at Rock Island, Dallus Creek and Sink Creek.

 - Trip 2 has lodging available one night (Econfina River State Park).
 Camp at Rock Island the next night.